 Flexibility is the extent to which a person can cope with changes in circumstances and think about problems and tasks in novel, creative ways.
 This trait is used when stressors or unexpected events occur, requiring a person to change their stance, outlook, or commitment.

-Here are a few tips to keep in mind when addressing your own ability to be flexible:
+Here are a few tips to keep in mind when addressing your ability to be flexible:

 5 ways to improve your flexibility

 Getting good at being flexible requires some trial and error.
-Don’t force it.
+Please don’t force it.
 Just practice good judgment that favors your goals and happiness, the flexibility will come.

 Planning is just goal setting.
 Goals also change.
-When a primary life goal changes, then you need to rethink the steps in achieving that goal, but you still need to take some time to contemplate what the best steps are.
+When a primary life goal changes, you need to rethink the steps in achieving that goal and take time to contemplate the best actions.

 Sometimes, the best step to take is a spontaneous one.
 Living in the moment and just doing what feels right without overthinking the benefits or consequences can often lead to the most rewarding experiences and memories.
 If a spontaneous decision is going to lead to disaster, you will probably have an idea about that possibility before jumping in, so hopefully, you will also intuitively make the best spontaneous decision.

-Spontaneity gets easier as you gain life experiences.
+Spontaneity gets more comfortable as you gain life experiences.
 This is because you gain more comfort in your decision-making.
-Making decisions on-the-fly is a valuable skill in all aspects of life and it is a skill that really pays to have when flexibility is the goal.
+Making decisions on-the-fly is a valuable skill in all aspects of life, and it is a skill that pays to have when flexibility is the goal.

 I discuss decision-making skills in great detail in Chapter 4 of Exponential Happiness.
-The principles I share with you there are going to help you make on-the-fly decisions as well as more long-term decisions.
+The principles I share with you there will help you make on-the-fly decisions as well as more long-term decisions.